christoferson/aws-cloudformation/kms/README.md

 - The KMS keys that you create are customer managed keys.
 - Customer managed keys are KMS keys in your AWS account that you create, own, and manage.

-- Can view KMS key metadata
-- Can manage KMS key
-- Used only for my AWS account
-- Automatic rotation (Optional.
-Every year (approximately 365 days))

 ##### AWS managed key